Modal reduction principles across relational semantics: Introduction

-Drawing on insights developed in the research lines discussed above, in \cite{conradie2021rough}, which contains the results to which the present contribution most directly relates, a framework unifying rough set theory and formal concept analysis is proposed, based on duality-theoretic and algebraic insights stemming from the mathematical theory of modal logic \cite{conradie2012algorithmic,CoGhPa14, ConPalSou}.
+In the context of non-distributive modal logics, a preliminary step toward answering this question was made in \cite{conradie2021rough}, where a framework unifying rough set theory and formal concept analysis is proposed, based on unified correspondence theory.
 The main tool exploited in \cite{conradie2021rough} is an embedding, defined as in \cite{moshier2016relational}, from the class of sets to the class of formal contexts (cf.~\cite[Definition 3.3]{conradie2021rough}) which {\em preserves} the Boolean (powerset) algebra associated with each set, in the sense that the concept lattice of any formal context in the image of the embedding is order-isomorphic to the powerset algebra of its pre-image (cf.~\cite[Proposition 3.4]{conradie2021rough}).
-This embedding extends (cf.~\cite[Proposition 3.7]{conradie2021rough}) to a {\em complex-algebra-preserving} embedding from the class of Kripke frames to the class of {\em enriched formal contexts}, or {\em polarity-based frames} (defined in \cite{conradie2016categories,Tarkpaper}, cf.~Definition \ref{def:polarity:based:frm}), relational structures consisting of a formal context enriched with relations, each defined on the basis of duality-theoretic considerations (discussed in \cite{conradie2020non}), and supporting the interpretation of a modal operator.
-In \cite{conradie2021rough}, the study of the preservation properties of this embedding leads to the understanding that a connection can be established (cf.~\cite[Sections 3.4 and 4]{conradie2021rough}) between the first-order conditions on Kripke frames and those on enriched formal contexts corresponding to the best-known modal axioms which have been considered in the literature in rough set theory mentioned above for generalizing approximation spaces.
-Besides motivating the introduction of the notion of {\em conceptual approximation space} (cf.~\cite[Section 5]{conradie2021rough}) as an environment unifying rough set theory and formal concept analysis,
+This embedding extends (cf.~\cite[Proposition 3.7]{conradie2021rough}) to a {\em complex-algebra-preserving} embedding from the class of Kripke frames to the class of {\em enriched formal contexts}, or {\em polarity-based frames} (defined in \cite{conradie2016categories,TarkPaper2017}, cf.~Definition \ref{def:polarity:based:frm}), relational structures consisting of a formal context enriched with relations, each defined on the basis of duality-theoretic considerations (discussed in \cite{conradie2020non}), and supporting the interpretation of a modal operator.
+In \cite{conradie2021rough}, the study of the preservation properties of this embedding leads to the understanding that a connection can be established (cf.~\cite[Sections 3.4 and 4]{conradie2021rough}) between the first-order conditions on Kripke frames and those on enriched formal contexts defined by the best-known modal axioms which have also been considered in the rough set theory literature.
+Besides providing a positive, if circumscribed, answer to the question posed above, this result also provided the principled motivation for the introduction of the notion of {\em conceptual approximation space} (cf.~\cite[Section 5]{conradie2021rough}) as an environment unifying rough set theory and formal concept analysis.

-these developments naturally elicit the questions of whether the connection found and exploited in \cite{conradie2021rough}, between the first-order conditions corresponding to a finite number of well known modal axioms in different semantic settings, can be systematically extended to significant classes of modal axioms, and also to different semantic settings.